 Conducted in almost 100 countries, the World Values Survey (WVS) is a worldwide research project that monitors and investigates people's values and beliefs, how they change over time and what social and political impact they have.
 In 2011-2012, the World Values Survey Association will be carrying out a new wave of surveys covering at least 50 countries, including Singapore.
 For this round, the Singapore component of the survey will be carried out under the auspices of CFAR in conjunction with social researchers from the National University of Singapore with expertise in this area.

 The Centre for Applied Research has been conducting high quality research into Small and Medium Sized Enterprises (SMEs) that will be of value to those who want to better understand their distinctive and important contribution to the Singaporean economy.
 Based on a series of interviews with the CEOs/CFOs of SMEs, this research will provide valuable insights into the success factors for SMEs in Singapore.
-The materials will also be utilized in the writing of case studies for UniSIM programmes.
+The materials will also be utilised in the writing of case studies for UniSIM programmes.
 CFAR will continue exploring new directions for research on SMEs.